miguel-ambrona/D3-Chess/README.md

 ## Tests

-Running CHA 2.0 on the final position of a test set 5 million games from the [Lichess game database](https://database.lichess.org/) (that were won on time by one of the players) led to identifying [321 of them](https://github.com/miguel-ambrona/D3-Chess/blob/main/tests/unfair.txt)
+Running CHA 2.0 on the final position of a test set of 5 million games from the [Lichess game database](https://database.lichess.org/) (that were won on time by one of the players) led to identifying [321 of them](https://github.com/miguel-ambrona/D3-Chess/blob/main/tests/unfair.txt)